How To Get the Most Out Of Online Therapy - Find Your Therapist Today

 Therapy is a personal experience, and not everyone will go into it seeking the same things.
 But, keeping these nine things in mind can ensure that you will get the most out of online therapy, regardless of what your specific goals are.

-If you're still wondering if therapy is right for you, and how much therapy costs, please contact us at firstname.lastname@example.org.
-If you're interested in individual therapy, please reach out to email@example.com.
+If you're still wondering if therapy is right for you, and how much therapy costs, please contact us at email@example.com.
+If you're interested in individual therapy, please reach out to firstname.lastname@example.org.
+For more information about BetterHelp as a company, please find us on Pinterest, Linkedin, Twitter, Instagram, Google+, Facebook & Tumblr.

 If you need a crisis hotline or want to learn more about therapy, please see below: